SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization

 \subsubsection{Takeaways}

 A first general trend emerging from results is the challenge of achieving consistent results on polarization detection across all languages (Table \ref{tab:subtask1}).
-While best systems for each language often reach an F1-score above 0.8, performances are significantly lower for two low-resourced languages (Khmer, Burma) and two high-resourced languages (Italian, and German).
+While the best systems for each language often reach an F1-score above 0.8, performances are significantly lower for two low-resourced languages (Khmer, Burmese) and two high-resourced languages (Italian and German).
 This suggests that the intrinsic challenges in polarization detection could be caused by the lack of models' knowledge about local contexts rather than linguistic factors.
-Observing models who submitted results for all languages (55 out of 104), this trend seems to be confirmed.
+Observing models that submitted results for all languages (55 out of 104), this trend seems to be confirmed.
 The two best performing systems ranked 10th or below on 5 languages, both struggling with Farsi, Hausa, Khmer, and Italian.

-Language specific approaches (28 out of 104) did not perform well, though.
+Language-specific approaches (28 out of 104) did not perform well, though.
 Only two systems managed to be ranked among the top-5 in Bengali leaderboard: \textbf{CUET\-823} \cite{semeval2026_task9_cuet_823} (2) and \textbf{transformer\_1376} \cite{semeval2026_task9_transformer_1376} (5).
 Finally, it is worth mentioning teams focused on specific macro-regions.
-It is the case of \textbf{PolAR Bears} \cite{semeval2026_task9_bears}, which submitted runs for languages spoken in Southern Asia (Bengali, Hindi, Oria, and Telugu).
-Results achieved by this team were not good, though, as they have always been ranked below 10.
-This once again demonstrate that handling cultural variation in the computational understanding of polarization is still a major challenge in the NLP research.
+It is the case of \textbf{PolAR Bears} \cite{semeval2026_task9_bears}, which submitted runs for languages spoken in Southern Asia (Bengali, Hindi, Odia, and Telugu).
+Results achieved by this team were considerably subpar, though, as they consistently ranked below 10.
+This once again demonstrates that handling cultural variation in the computational understanding of polarization is still a major challenge in NLP research.